-Development in Sub-areas 1 and 3 comprises a low-rise built form fronting the street up to three (3) storeys (podium), with building elements above podium level setback further from street frontages and property boundaries.
+Development in Sub-Areas 1 and 3 comprises a lower-rise built form fronting the street up to 3 storeys (podium), with building elements above podium level setback further from street frontages and property boundaries.

-In the part of Sub-area 1 fronting Curtin Avenue West between Remora Road and Road 1 (Brett Street), building heights up to eight (8) storeys are supported to provide a transition in building height and form.
+In the part of Sub-Area 1 fronting Curtin Avenue West between Remora Road and Road 1 (Brett Street), building heights up to 8 storeys are supported to provide a transition in building height and form.

-Development in Sub-area 2, where adjoining Sub-area 4 in the Mixed use high density zone, comprises a medium-rise form and establishes a transition between adjoining high-rise built form and civic open spaces.
+Development in Sub-Area 2, where adjoining Sub-Area 4 in the Mixed Use High Density zone, comprises a medium-rise form and establishes a transition between adjoining high-rise built form and civic open spaces.

-Development in Sub-area 3 fronting Macarthur Avenue North, where located opposite to and south of the Mixed Industry and Business zone, delivers built form and architectural outcomes compatible with the established commercial character of that location to:
+Development in Sub-Area 3 fronting Macarthur Avenue North, where located opposite to and south of the Mixed Industry and Business zone, delivers built form and architectural outcomes compatible with the established commercial character of that location to:

-- provide an interface with nearby mixed industry and business activities - ii. support agglomeration opportunities for high-value knowledge-based industry, - iii. avoid, mitigate and manage potential overlooking and interface issues (e.g., potential air quality, odour, dust, noise and lighting impacts or nuisance) from industrial land uses in the north east of the PDA), particularly for any development proposing residential land uses.
+- provide an interface with nearby mixed industry and business activities - ii. support agglomeration opportunities for high value knowledge-based industry, - iii. avoid, mitigate and manage potential overlooking and interface issues (e.g. potential air quality, odour, dust, noise and lighting impacts or nuisance) from industrial land uses in the north east of the PDA), particularly for any development proposing residential land uses.